Table of Contents

 “For lunch, I tried the chicken grain bowl, which I microwaved from frozen.
 I was pleased to find beans in this dish as they are a nutritional powerhouse.
 The dish was tasty, and the carrots maintained their crunch.”

 We don’t recommend the program for long-term sustainable weight loss.
 While you may be able to lose weight while on the program, it’s unlikely that you will use Nutrisystem for the rest of your life.
 We recommend gathering inspiration from Nutrisystem’s meals and recipes so you can eventually work toward making your own healthy, balanced meals.
 If you are new to healthy cooking and value convenience, Nutrisystem might be a good choice for you.
-Our testers say that you should be prepared for microwave meals and options that are quick to prepare versus gourmet meals or fresh ingredients.
+Our testers say you should be prepared for microwave meals and quick-to-prepare options versus gourmet meals or fresh ingredients.

 Best calorie-counting nutrition app: Cronometer